elliotlarson/dev-notes/books/start-small-stay-small-a-developers-guide-to-launching-a-startup.md

 * [Springwise - pay for access list of business inovations](https://www.springwise.com/)
 * [Trendwatching - a look at consumer trends](http://trendwatching.com/)
 * [Cool Business Ideas](http://www.coolbusinessideas.com/)

+### Evaluating a niche

+**TODO**: Find magazines, meetup groups, and online forums where people in this niche hangout.
+Get advertising rate cards for these publications.
+Most of them will have it on their website.
+This will allow you to asses the cost of marketing to this group.

+> When searching for a niche, there’s a loose rule of thumb that says to stick to markets where you can take out a full-page ad in a magazine targeted at your market for less than $5,000.

+> As an aside, I don’t recommend magazine advertising due to the difficulty of tracking prospects, the inability to tweak content mid-stream, and the challenge of getting people to “switch media” from print to the web.
+But understanding how magazine publishers segment the market will provide you with insight into viable niches.

+> ... if you’re targeting a niche that has a magazine devoted to them, such as bass fishermen or ASP.NET programmers, you’re on the right track.

+> Beyond searching for a magazine that caters to your market, you should also look at census and labor statistics to get an estimate of your market size.
+It’s important to remember during this process that a large market is not helpful if you can’t reach them economically through a specific website or magazine.

+> Be wary of a market if you are unable to find a handful of websites or a magazine/journal dedicated to it, and the labor statistics claim less than 10,000 members.